1. Purchase Your Tickets Online

 2. Second-Day Entry

-Every single purchased general admission ticket includes second-day entry, which means two entire days full of Royal Gorge views and fun.
-Hang onto your ticket and prior to departure, present it to the Admissions Staff who will validate if for next day return.
+Spoiler alert: every single purchased general admission ticket includes second-day entry for the very next day only, which means two entire days full of Royal Gorge views and fun.
+Prior to your first-day departure, present your ticket to the Admissions Staff who will validate it for your next day’s return.

 3. Kids Under Five Are Free